 And the rewarding feeling we get each time we help someone design their offshore plan is more than satisfying.

-But there’s one thing I don’t always mention when I talk about all the incredible tax benefits that come with going offshore: “Nomad taxes.”
+But there’s one thing we don’t always mention when we talk about all the incredible tax benefits that come with going offshore: “Nomad taxes.”

 These costs often get ignored when folks are making the decision to live overseas, either because they have no experience living abroad yet or because they do not realize that these expenses would cease to exist if they chose to just sit at home.